Rouble steadies near 104 vs dollar, Russia pays Eurobond coupon

 Before that, the rouble traded at around 80 against the dollar.

-The rouble is seen staying in the range of 100-107 to the greenback and its further direction will depend on the political backdrop and volumes of Russian exports, Alor Brokerage said in a note.
+The rouble is seen range-bound at 100-107 to the greenback and its further direction will depend on the political backdrop and volumes of Russian exports, Alor Brokerage said in a note.

+Otkritie Bank said it expected the rouble to fall to 150 to the dollar by year's end in a pessimistic scenario or firm to 85 in an optimistic one.

 Trading on the OFZ bond market continued for the second day after it was shut in late February.

-The central bank said last week it would begin buying OFZ bonds, hoping to limit volatility, after it held its key interest rate at 20% after an emergency rate hike in late February.
+The central bank said last week it would begin buying OFZ bonds to limit volatility, after it held its key interest rate at 20% after an emergency rate hike in late February.

-The central bank has so far not disclosed the amount of its interventions on the OFZ market that helped stabilise prices and provided extra liquidity to the financial system.
+The central bank has so far not disclosed the size of its interventions on the OFZ market that helped stabilise prices and provided extra liquidity to the financial system.

+"Judging by the levels at which the rouble sovereign debt is trading, the central bank is playing a decisive role in the pricing," said Maxim Biryukov, senior analyst at Alfa Capital.

 On Monday, OFZ trading volumes reached 13.8 billion roubles ($132.65 million), with 35% of turnover in the main session falling on individual investors.
 Before the crisis, an average daily turnover stood at 20 billion roubles, according to Alfa Capital.

-The central bank has yet to say when trading in instruments like stocks can resume, as it looks for ways to clear a backlog of transactions while avoiding a market collapse.
+The central bank has yet to say when trading in instruments like stocks can resume, as it seeks ways to clear a backlog of transactions while avoiding a market collapse.
 But a limited number of financial market operations have been permitted to resume over the next two weeks.

 ($1 = 104.0370 roubles)